skittles9823/QuickSwitch/README.md

 8. Profit.

 ## Debugging
-- The boot scripts will save logs to /sdcard/Documents/quickstepswitcher whenever it detects the user wants to switch providers
+- The script will save logs to /sdcard/Documents/quickstepswitcher whenever it detects the user wants to switch providers
 - All logs begin with **quickstepswitcher**
 - If you have any issues, please join the [Telegram group](https://t.me/QuickstepSwitcherSupport) and send the logs along with what your issue is.